BenjaminLL/Color-Game/README.md

   3. Click it.

 Models:
-  1. Easy: Four choices of color
+  1. Easy: Three choices of color
-  2. Hard: Eight choices of color
+  2. Hard: Six choices of color

 Hint:
   A RGB value is composed by red, green and blue.